-Ashgabat in the arid foothills is the national capital and by far the most populous city of Turkmenistan.
-The Asian country of Turkmenistan has an estimated population of 5.4 million and a high birth rate.
+Ashgabat is the capital and the biggest city in Turkmenistan.
+The Central Asian country of Turkmenistan has an estimated population of 5.4 million and a high birth rate.
 The eastern, southern, and northeastern regions are the most densely populated parts of the country.
 The major ethnicities in the country are Turkmen, Uzbeks, and Russians.

 Biggest Cities In Turkmenistan

-Ashgabat city has 879,846 residents and a population density of 2,300 people per km2.
+Ashgabat has 879,846 residents.
 The modern city of Ashgabat was established on the Kopet Dag foothills in 1881.
 The city began as a Russian military fort, and it was strategically located on the Transcaspian Railway and the caravan routes.
 The city was briefly named Poltoratsk from 1919 to 1927, and it was the capital of Turkmenistan under the Soviet Union until 1991.
 The city’s population is majorly Turkmen with small communities of Russians, Uzbeks, Azeris, and Armenians.
 The main religion is Sunni Islam of the Hanafi School.
 Ashgabat is the country’s political and administrative center.
 Industries in the city range from textiles, metallurgy, carpet-weaving, to glassworks.
-In the recent times, Ashgabat has been rapidly urbanizing and attracting an increasing population, mostly from the rural areas.
-The city’s most famous sights include the National Museum of History, Monument of Neutrality, Lenin Square, Presidential Palace, and the Ertugrul Gazi Mosque.

-The city of Türkmenabat serves as the capital of Lebap Province, and it is home to 243,909 residents.
+The city of Türkmenabat serves as the capital of Lebap Province and is home to 243,909 residents.
 The ancient city, referred to as Amul, was an important region on the Great Silk Road.
 The contemporary city began as a settlement for Cossack Russians in 1886.
 The city is conveniently situated at the junction of the Transcaspian Railway.
 Türkmenabat was known as Chardjuy under the Soviet Union, during the period it was the country’s transport and industrial center.
-Industries in modern day Turkmenistan are silk mills, superphosphates manufacturing, food processing, and cotton-ginning.
-The city’s demographics is majorly Turkmens and Uzbeks, and a unique dialect has developed from the integration of the two languages.
-Türkmenabat sits on the Amu-Darya River’s banks, and it is near the historic Amul’s Settlement and the Repetek Nature Reserve.

-The city of Mary lies in the oasis of the Kara Kum Desert, and it is inhabited by 118,840 people.
+The city of Mary lies in the oasis of the Karakum Desert, and it is inhabited by 118,840 people.
 The ancient city was called Merv, and it served as a watering place on the Great Silk Road.
 The modern city began as an administrative center for Russian rule from 1884.
 The city became a large cotton producer under Russian occupation, facilitated by extensive irrigation.
 Natural gas is also a lucrative resource for the city.
-The city has been experiencing massive construction of urban housing as well as public buildings.
-The city is home to the History Museum and the ruins of the ancient city of Merv.

 Other Cities In Turkmenistan